-Mobile phones are not permitted.
+Mobile phones are not permitted in class and should your child bring one to school this must be held in the office until the end of the day.
 Anything of value should not be brought into school.

 Please note that we keep lost property.
 However it is very difficult to return clothing and property if it is not clearly labelled.
 Please ensure that property such as lunchboxes and all items of clothing, including coats are marked with your child's name and, if possible, class.

 - Bringing their own packed lunch

 - Children entitled to a free school meal will receive a daily hot dinner/salad and desert.